All Episodes

 They have no drop boxes.

-Uh you have to provide a reason if you want an absentee ballot.
+You have to provide a reason if you want an absentee ballot.

 Both states, by the way, have voter ID.

-But he goes to Georgia, just like the attorney general is going after Georgia and Texas.
+But he goes to Georgia, just like the Attorney General is going after Georgia and Texas.

 Why aren't they going after Delaware?

-Anyway, uh, but he had a hard time yesterday, first calling Kamala Harris the president, then lying about getting arrested at a civil rights event.
+Anyway, but he had a hard time yesterday, first calling Kamala Harris the president, then lying about getting arrested at a civil rights event.

 Listen.